schuylermartin45/seegol/README.md

   this project.
 I can not find or implement a reliable tool set that will compile C to 8086 assembly.
 I will now be targeting i386 processors instead.
   SeeGOL should be able run on almost any modern x86 machine in Real Mode.

+### February 1, 2017
+- I just solved a major bug with the kernel.
+It appears as though there is a difference between the `.code16` and `.code16gcc` assembly directives.
+The former causes strange stack behavior and my best guess is that gcc is not properly handling segmentation addressing based on the initialization process in the bootloader.
+I can't find any documentation online that describes the directives but it makes a clear difference.
+I can now write messages to text video.
+I plan to improve the I/O tools shortly and then move to starting my work with the graphics modules.